madron/esphome-ocpp/docs/development.md

 This behavior avoids relying on charger-specific handling of `0 A` smart charging profiles.

+## Connector Current State Model

+Connector current state intentionally separates the allocator result, the charger command value, and the measured vehicle draw:

+- `available_current` is the raw current in `A` calculated as available for the connector before charger-operational constraints are applied.
+- `allocated_current` is the effective current in `A` after charger constraints are applied.
+If `available_current` is below the configured minimum charging current, currently `allocation.min_current` with a default of `6`, it is clamped to `0`.
+- `drawn_current` is the actual current in `A` drawn by the vehicle/charger.
+It is represented internally as a three-value vector in site phase order: `L1`, `L2`, and `L3`.

+`available_current` and `allocated_current` are both kept because they answer different operational questions. `available_current` explains what the allocator calculated, including sub-minimum values such as `4 A`. `allocated_current` explains what the component actually applies to the charger.
+Keeping both makes it possible to diagnose why a connector is paused without exposing additional names such as target or applied current.

+When `allocated_current` is `0`, the component should stop the transaction with `RemoteStopTransaction`.
+It should not send a `SetChargingProfile` below the charger minimum current, and it should not rely on a `0 A` charging profile as the primary stop mechanism.
+When `allocated_current` is positive, it should be at least the configured minimum current and may be sent using `SetChargingProfile`.

+OCPP 1.6 `SetChargingProfile` provides a scalar current or power value for a charging schedule period, optionally with `numberPhases`.
+It does not provide independent current values for `L1`, `L2`, and `L3`.
+For that reason, `available_current` and `allocated_current` remain scalar per-connector values.
+The per-phase representation is needed for `drawn_current`, because site-level accounting must know how much current EV charging contributes to each physical site phase.

+## OCPP Current Metering and Phase Mapping

+OCPP 1.6 `MeterValues` supports a `phase` field on each `sampledValue`, so chargers can report phase-specific current values such as `Current.Import` on `L1`, `L2`, and `L3`.
+Some chargers instead report one non-phase-specific `Current.Import` value with an empty `phase` field.

+The intended mapping rules for `drawn_current` are:

+1. Store `drawn_current` internally as a site-phase vector `[L1, L2, L3]` in `A`.
+2. If `MeterValues` includes phase-specific `Current.Import` values, map each OCPP phase to the corresponding site phase using the connector `phase_mapping`.
+3. If a single-phase connector reports a non-phase-specific `Current.Import` value, assign that value to the connector's mapped site phase and set the other phases to `0 A`.
+4. If a three-phase connector reports a non-phase-specific `Current.Import` value, assume it is a balanced per-phase current and assign the same value to all three mapped site phases.

+Rule 4 is accurate for a three-phase car drawing balanced current from a three-phase charger.
+It is only an approximation for a single-phase car plugged into a three-phase charger when the charger does not expose phase-specific current metering.
+In that case the component cannot know which physical phase is carrying the current from OCPP alone.
+Accurate site-level phase accounting for that scenario requires phase-specific `Current.Import` values from the charger or another phase-aware measurement source.

 ## Transaction State After Restarts

 During development, ESPHome restarts can happen while a car is connected or while